 The Buffalo State Data Talk podcast introduces you to how data is used and explores careers that involve data.
 Buffalo State Data Talk is produced by members of the Industry Advisory Board.

 Check out the people behind the Buffalo State Data Talk podcast here.

-This series will explore the process of finding and making the most of an internship.
-We will be focusing on the field of data science and analytics but many of these tips will be applicable to numerous fields and also if you are searching for a job.
-From networking to acing that interview our experienced panel of guests will provide excellent tips and tricks to land you your next internship.
+This series explores the process of finding and making the most of an internship.
+We focus on the field of data science and analytics but many of these tips will be applicable to numerous fields and also if you are searching for a job.
+From networking to acing that interview our experienced panel of guests provide excellent tips and tricks to land you your next internship.